the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 ## Contact

-Most of my contact information is on <https://gulo.dev>
+Most of my contact information is on <https://gulo.dev>, but if contacting me directly is too intimidating, you can join our support forum in the [Gulo Workshops Discord](discord.gg/ynJYYbEcsE)!

 Feel free to ask questions about implementation or usage specific details!